Drexel and Salus Universities

 Both institutions are financially strong and the merger is not financially motivated.
 The merger of Salus and Drexel will strengthen graduate program offerings and broaden interdisciplinary research opportunities for the new combined university.
 These benefits will provide both institutions with greater long-term financial stability in an ever-increasing competitive environment, and this integrated collaboration will allow for continued innovation in graduate health sciences education and clinical practice for all stakeholders.

-The second step for approval is the U.S. Department of Education, which requires that Salus keep its student functions separate until they have approved the educational merger which is anticipated to be by July 1, 2025.
-Until that time Salus will maintain its student programs/course offerings, registration, billing, and financial aid systems.
+The second step for approval is the U.S. Department of Education, which requires that Salus keep certain student functions separate until they have approved the merger which is currently anticipated to be around July 1, 2025.
+Until that time, Salus will maintain its student programs/course offerings, registration, billing, and financial aid systems.

 An Integration Council was established in September 2023 with broad membership from across both Salus University and Drexel University to work on a plan for the following areas of integration: